Last Updated on September 10, 2022 by Allard John Keeley

 The issue of where to spend the next years of your lives together will be something you’ve both thoughts of from when it became apparent that your relationship was a serious and lasting one.
 What should you do next?

 A sponsorship application where the Canadian citizen or permanent resident sponsors the foreign national for a permanent resident visa is the next step for most couples.

 But spousal sponsorship – as we stated at the beginning – is a detailed and lengthy process.
 Suppose you get it wrong by rushing it and sending an application full of mistakes which also lack sufficient supporting documents.
 In that case, you will end up facing a lot of wasted time, worry, expensive legal costs and, in the worst-case scenario, needing to move from Canada to be with your spouse.

 So again, congratulations on your marriage.
 But please, make sure you take the time and effort and get your spousal sponsorship application right.

-Immigroup has been dealing with spousal sponsorship application since 2004, our firm will help you with the entire process from beginning to end or we can just review it before you file your application.
-A paid review should be the absolute basics you should do before filing your application.
+Immigroup has been dealing with spousal sponsorship applications since 2004; our firm will help you with the entire process from beginning to end, or we can just review it before you file your application.
+A paid review should be the absolute minimum you should do before filing your application.
 Check out our sponsorship service landing page by clicking here.

 Allard Keeley has been a published writer on immigration policy since 2013.
 Has written for publications like The Federalist.
 Fluent in Spanish and English.
 BA Honors Economics Queen’s University in Kingston, Ontario.